ujjwalkumar72353/Chat-with-CredGpt/README.md

 1. User submits a question through the chat interface
 2. Question is analyzed using OpenAI's natural language understanding
 3. Relevant documentation sections are identified based on the query
-4. GPT generates a comprehensive answer from the relevant documentation
+4. OpenAI generates a comprehensive answer from the relevant documentation
 5. Response is formatted and presented to the user in the chat interface

 ## 🔮 Future Enhancements

-1. **Enhanced Cross-CDP Comparisons**
+### Enhanced Cross-CDP Comparisons
 - Feature parity tables
 - Side-by-side implementation guides
 - Performance benchmarks

-2. **Interactive Tutorials**
+### Interactive Tutorials
 - Visual guides with screenshots
 - Step-by-step interactive walkthroughs
 - Code samples and templates

-3. **Improved Documentation Coverage**
+### Improved Documentation Coverage
 - More comprehensive scraping of documentation
 - Regular updates to keep information current
 - Support for additional CDPs

-4. **Performance Optimizations**
+### Performance Optimizations
 - Caching frequent queries
 - More efficient document retrieval
 - Reduced API calls to OpenAI

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)